 9. As per the data in the RP prepared for AS-37C, Land Acquisition was proposed for 45.60 ha and transfer of government land of 0.17 ha.
 Current data shows that the quantum of private land acquisition has been reduced to 25.69 ha and government land transfer requirement is now at 11.55 ha.
-Out of 25 LA Cases, 6 LA Cases has been finalised in Barpeta district and the details of other LA Cases are in progress and will be updated as and when the land acquisition proposals get finalised by the respective District Collectors.
+Out of 25 LA Cases, award has been declared for 4 LA Cases in Nalbari district and 6 LA Cases in Barpeta district and the other LA Cases award preparation is in progress in Barpeta district and will be updated after finalized by the respective District Collectors.
 The details of land acquisition status are given in the Table-2 and Status of Land Acquisition Notifications and Validity are attached in Annexure-I.